-If you are interested in history and want to walk the dismal paths of the former US and Confederate soldiers who fought so many years ago, then this is the best place in Virginia to learn about one of the darker parts of our history.
+If you are interested in history and want to walk the dismal paths of the former US and Confederate soldiers who fought so many years ago, then this is one of the best activities in Virginia to learn about one of the darker parts of our history.

-Over the years, beginning with a prominent Virginian Judge John Barton Payne donating his entire art collection to the Commonwealth, the museum built up a vast an valuable collection of fine art.
-There is a great and vast display of art from all over the world thanks to the many donors that have given parts of their personal collections to the museum.
+Over the years, beginning with prominent Virginian Judge John Barton Payne donating his entire art collection to the Commonwealth, the museum built up a vast and valuable collection of fine art.
+There is a great display of art from all over the world thanks to the many donors who have given parts of their personal collections to the museum.

-The museum hold exhibits that show a great dispay of American and European arts from the ages, but there are plenty of other exhibits that come and go so you can see different types of art any time you decide to visit the museum!
-There is something for everyone with their vast collection of paintings, photos, ceramics, sculptures and more that flow in and out of the exhibits, The Virginia Museum of Fine Arts is definitely on of the best things to do In Virginia!
+The museum holds exhibits that show American and European arts from the ages, but there are plenty of other exhibits that come and go so you can see different types of art any time you decide to visit the museum!
+There is something for everyone with their vast collection of paintings, photos, ceramics, sculptures, and more that flow in and out of the exhibits.
+The Virginia Museum of Fine Arts is definitely one of the best free things to do In Virginia!

 The museum offers group tours through the hangars that hold the vast collection of planes.
 Since the planes are taken out to be maintained and flown, they are stored right in large plane hangars and you are able to walk right up to all of their planes!
-There are 4 different hangars full of planes to explore on site, as well as the Goxhill Tower, the actual tower that was built during World War II in England to help fight against Nazi Germany!
+There are four different hangars full of planes to explore on-site, as well as the Goxhill Tower, the actual tower that was built during World War II in England to help fight against Nazi Germany!

 If you or a loved one have any appreciation for the world of planes, you will not be disappointed by a visit to this museum.
 Even people who normally show no great interest in planes can enjoy this unique museum.
 There are not many museums that house relics that still work to this day and can be explored up close and personally!

 The caverns are well lit and have paved walkways making them accessible to anyone!
-When you come below the earth, you will be greeted with ceilings that stretch 10 stories high, towering stone formations and surrounded by miracles of nature.
-You will come across underground lakes, mountains of limestone, a 47 foot tall Double Column, and even the Great Stalacpipe Organ which is the world’s largest musical instrument.
+When you come below the earth, you will be greeted with ceilings that stretch 10 stories high, towering stone formations, and are surrounded by miracles of nature.
+You will come across underground lakes, mountains of limestone, a 47-foot-tall Double Column, and even the Great Stalacpipe Organ which is the world’s largest musical instrument.